martenframework/marten/docs/docs/models-and-databases/queries.md

 Author.filter(first_name: "John", last_name: "Doe")
 ```

 By default, filters involving multiple parameters like in the above examples always produce SQL queries whose parameters are "AND"ed together.
-More complex queries (eg. using OR, NOT conditions) can be achieved through the use of the `q` DSL (which is described in [Complex filters with `q` expressions](#complex-filters-with-q-expressions)), as outlined by the following examples:
+More complex queries (eg. using AND, OR, XOR, or NOT conditions) can be achieved through the use of the `q` DSL (which is described in [Complex filters with `q` expressions](#complex-filters-with-q-expressions)), as outlined by the following examples:

 ```crystal
 # Get Author records with either "Bob" or "Alice" as first name